John Russell (actor): Career

 Russell signed a contract with 20th Century Fox in 1945 and made his first film appearance as a guard in A Royal Scandal.
-He played several supporting parts while at Fox, acting the role of a junior law partner in the Clifton Webb comedy Sitting Pretty (1948) as well as a navy pilot in Slattery's Hurricane (1949).
+He played several supporting parts while at Fox, acting the role of a junior law partner in the Clifton Webb comedy Sitting Pretty (1948), as well as a navy pilot in Slattery's Hurricane (1949).
 He primarily played secondary roles, often in Western films, including William A. Wellman's 1948 Yellow Sky.
 Later, however, he signed with Republic Pictures, where he was cast in a starring role opposite Judy Canova in Oklahoma Annie (1952).

 In 1955, Russell landed the lead role in a television drama series called Soldiers of Fortune.
-This half-hour syndicated adventure show placed him and his sidekick (played by Chick Chandler) in a dangerous setting each week.
+This half-hour syndicated adventure show placed his sidekick (played by Chick Chandler) and him in a dangerous setting each week.
 While the show proved popular with young boys, it did not draw enough adult viewers to its prime slot and was canceled in 1957.
-That same year, he returned to films briefly to appear as a corrupt agricultural magnate in the Warner Brothers low-budget exploitation film Untamed Youth.
-A year later he returned to the small screen as gunslinger Matt Reardon, in "The Empty Gun" episode of the ABC/Warners Western series, Cheyenne.
+That same year, he returned to films briefly to appear as a corrupt agricultural magnate in the Warner Bros. low-budget exploitation film Untamed Youth.
+A year later, he returned to the small screen, as gunslinger Matt Reardon, in "The Empty Gun" episode of the ABC/Warner Bros.
+Western series, Cheyenne.